 3. The Great Gatsby and the American Dream

-Many of his works (consisting of novels and a plethora of short stories) were greatly influenced by the Roaring Twenties, the time after WWI marked by economic prosperity and high hopes for the future.
+Many of his works, consisting of novels and dozens of short stories, were greatly influenced by the Roaring Twenties, the time after WWI marked by economic prosperity and high hopes for the future.
 Flappers, the Jazz Age, dancing and Prohibition: Fitzgerald was caught up in this world of excess and materialism.
 At the same time, he knew materialism didn’t make one happy, and he struggled with alcoholism all his life.
 (He would die of a heart attack in his 40s.)

 Fitzgerald’s most famous work, The Great Gatsby, was written in 1925.
 In poetic, riveting prose, Fitzgerald critiqued the lavish underbelly of the supposed American Dream of wealth and materialism, which harbored a darker side, through his tragic story of star-crossed lovers.

-Gatsby’s themes included rigid social classes and the upward mobility myth, the established monetary and cultural powers and gender expectations.
-Anyone today reading The Great Gatsby or any of Fitzgerald’s other works will find his writing still speaks to modern American culture in profound ways — just as it did almost 100 years ago.
+Gatsby’s themes included rigid social classes and the upward mobility myth, the established monetary and cultural powers, and gender expectations.
+The Great Gatsby and Fitzgerald’s other works still speak to modern American culture in profound ways — just as they did almost 100 years ago.

 4. Music: American Bluegrass, Country and Rock

-The Irish have always had a rich musical culture.
-In Ireland families would entertain each other with Gaelic folk music and dancing in social gatherings called ceili.
-When Irish people ventured to America, they brought their ballads and instruments — including tin whistles, fiddles, pipes and harps.
+The Irish have a rich musical culture.
+In social gatherings in Ireland called ceili, families would entertain each other with Gaelic folk music and dancing.
+Irish immigrants brought their ballads and instruments — including tin whistles, fiddles, pipes and harps — to America.

 Irish rhythms, instruments and melodies have also melded into punk and rock music, with popular bands like Dropkick Murphy’s, Flogging Molly and U2 heavily mixing Irish influences with rock ingredients.
-While U2 is not an American band, the Irish band has been the most influential rock band in not only the U.S. but the world — melding social commentary, spirituality and musicality into compelling songs.
+While U2 is not an American band, the Irish rockers have been one of the most influential bands not only in the U.S. but in the world — melding social commentary, spirituality and musicality into compelling songs.

 Even with this brief introduction, it’s safe to say Irish artistic and cultural influences can be found in many deep-rooted American traditions — as well as all over the world.
 The Irish in America are indeed worth celebrating.
-So on St. Patrick’s Day this year, remember to raise a beer and toast their legacy in our country.
+So on St. Patrick’s Day this year, remember to raise your glass to toast their legacy in your country.